 5. Indiana University

-Indiana University was established in 1920.
-IU’s student enrollment is one of the largest in the state and country – with more than 45,000 students attending classes in Bloomington and another 65,000 students studying at the university’s other eight facilities and/or online.
-The total budget for the nine academic centers at Indiana University exceeds $3 billion.
+Indiana University opened in 1920.
+Today, IU’s student enrollment is one of the largest in the state and country.
+The school has more than 45,000 students attending classes in Bloomington and another 65,000 students studying at the university’s other eight facilities and online.
+In fact, the total budget for the nine academic centers at Indiana University exceeds $3 billion.

 Degree: MS in Cybersecurity Risk Management